stat6250-s17/course-questions-wiki/week-03/README.md

 - Answer (yzhu12-stat6250): Three types of errors can be detected: syntax, execution-time and data.
 - Question (kveng−stat6250): Does SAS always has to start with "proc" and end with "run"?
 -*Question* (lwang30-stat6250) : In what situations do you need to use the quotation mark ?
+- Question (dlee117−stat6250): What type of errors are the following: omitting semicolons, leaving quotation marks unbalanced, specifying invalid options?

 [Course Textbook Chapter 3, Problem 10]
 * *Question (aalshehry−stat6250):* Is there a situation where “Run;” statement is not required?
 - Question (yzhu12-stat6250): How to look for and replace text using the editor Window?
 - Question (kveng−stat6250): Is it always the case that when we forget to end the DATA step with a RUN statement, the window always displays the message "DATA step running"?
 -*Question* (lwang30-stat6250) : What are the options that you can use in a data step ?
+- Question (dlee117−stat6250): Is it true that each step in a SAS program is compiled and executed independently from every other step.

 [Course Textbook Chapter 4, Problem 1]
 * *Question (aalshehry−stat6250):* How to change the name of a variable(column)?